 - What are the evaluator’s credentials and experience?

-For the most part, the evaluation testing happens at school.
-(Sometimes, if a school district doesn’t have a specific type of evaluator on staff, a student may have to go to an outside professional’s office.)
+For the most part, testing happens at school.
+Sometimes, a school district doesn’t have a specific type of evaluator on staff.
+In that case, a student may have to go to an outside professional’s office.

-If a student is taking many different tests, the evaluation may take place over many days.
-But it all has to be completed within 60 days of the referral for evaluation, unless your state has implemented a different timeline.
+If the student is taking many tests, the evaluation may take place over many days.
+But it must be finished within 60 days of the referral.
+(Most states use that time frame, but not all.)

-On top of using standardized tests or other methods to learn about a student’s skills, the professionals read and review a student’s records, work samples, and screenings.
+Test results aren’t the only things evaluators look at to assess a student’s skills.
+They read and review a student’s records, work samples, and screenings.
 They also speak with families, teachers, and the student.

-What families need to know: You may or may not be present during your child’s testing, depending on the type of assessment and the school’s policies.
-Even if you’re not there, you can still play an active role.
+You may or may not be present during your child’s testing, depending on the type of assessment and the school’s policies.
+But even if you’re not there, you can still play an active role.

-Once the evaluation is done, each evaluator writes a report about the results of their part of it.
-The report includes information about why the student was referred for testing.
+The evaluation ends with a written report.
+Each evaluator writes about their part.
+The report includes the reasons for the request/referral.
 It should also provide scores and a summary of what the evaluator learned.

 Many reports also give recommendations for how to help a student.
-The IEP team will talk about these recommendations at the eligibility meeting.
-The original team and the professionals who evaluated the student have this meeting to go over the results and to determine if the student is eligible for special education services.
+The evaluation team will meet with the IEP team to talk about the results and recommendations.
+This is called an eligibility meeting.
+Parents find out at this meeting if their child is eligible for special education services.

 A school evaluation includes both testing and observation.